 After you have found that area of unbelief, share it with Jesus in prayer.

 Then, confess that area of unbelief with someone you trust.
 Remember, healing comes through confession.

 Pray daily with your trusted partner for God to help you overcome your unbelief.

 Speak out each day: “God, I believe you can and will (put in here your area of unbelief, if it is healing, overcoming, etc), but help me Lord with my unbelief.”

 Don’t forget to speak out your expectations of God’s mighty work in your life!
+He can overcome this Covid-19 pandemic and all the anger, frustration, isolation, and hurt that has come with it!
 Are you excited?
 I am, too!
 God, we expect great things from you, but help us with our unbelief!

-David Towner is the Pastor of Openwater Church in Odessa, FL.
+David Towner is the author of Today Is My Favorite Day and the Pastor of The Harbor Church in Odessa, FL.
 He has three daughters Shana, Kari, and Rebekah and four grandsons Caleb, Cohen, Cade, and